OpenAgricultureFoundation/openag_pfc2/Instructions/frame.md

 8. Double check all bar orientations, then attach the two assemblies together. ![Final step of bottom layer assembly](Photos/Frame_Build_Photos/bottom_layer_6.jpg)

 ### Mount Frame to Base Plate
-1. The Frame is mounted to the baseplate with **S-018-32-075-PST-F-AL** Binder post.
+1. The Frame is mounted to the baseplate with **S-018-32-075-PST-F-AL (Bag 31)** Binder post.
 The countersunk holes of the baseplate should face down.

 ### Mounting Vertical Members
 1. There are three vertical members: **STR-BAR-0002**, **STR-BAR-0009** & **STR-BAR-0010**
   * Refering to **BOM-Master's STR-BAR-PCK-0001**,
   * **STR-BAR-0010** has L-brackets attached to it, with two larger holes on the bottom.
   	* One of the **STR-BAR-0010** does not have L-Brackets, but has threads.
   	* One of the **STR-BAR-0010** with L-brackets has threads, but the other 2 do not.